keijiro/Symon/README.md

 Symon
 =====

-*Symon* is a minimal Syphon server plugin for Unity.
+*Symon* is a minimal Syphon client app.